Keeping records of your key children’s development and learning journeys

 Work as part of a team to create and maintain safe and supportive learning environments across the nursery, plan and implement opportunities to enhance children’s development, and complete observations linked to the early years curriculum

-Interact positively with all nursery users and work in partnership with colleagues and parents to ensure all children’s individual needs are met at all times whilst they are in your careadhere to nursery routines and policies and to seek guidance from your leadership team as required
+Interact positively with all nursery users and work in partnership with colleagues and parents to ensure all children’s individual needs are met at all times whilst they are in your careadhere to nursery routines and policies and seek guidance from your leadership team as required

 Successfully manage your time to ensure you submit your coursework by the deadlines set by your assessor/tutor

 Training:This apprenticeship will provide you with the opportunity to learn how to provide outstanding early years care and education.
-By the end of your apprenticeship with us you will gain:
+By the end of your apprenticeship with us, you will gain:

 Appropriate functional skills qualifications in maths and English, if you do not already have equivalent qualifications in these subjects when you commence your apprenticeship